lbzepoqo/squadjs-squad-creation-blocker/README.md

 ## Description

 The SquadCreationBlocker plugin is designed for SquadJS to manage and control squad creation in Squad servers.
 It prevents squads from being created within a specified time after a new game starts and at the end of a round.
-Additionally, it offers an optional feature to broadcast a countdown until squad creation is unlocked.
+Additionally, it offers an optional feature to broadcast a countdown when 10 seconds are left and when squad creation is unlocked.

 ## Features